As Destiny Intended

 The featured image for As Destiny Intended is a collage by justanemotion.com

-Illustrations, including fancy page break, was by Annaliseart.
+Illustrations, including fancy page break, were by Annaliseart.